Changing times: how to get your people on board

 A common cause of traveler friction is simply not being told the reasoning behind policy changes.
 Good communication is the cornerstone of any successful change management, so work with your travel team to identify the best ways to let people know what’s happening and why – and what this means for them.

 One of the easiest ways to encourage your colleagues is to highlight the positive aspects of the change and make them active participants.
 Put simply, say what’s in it for them.
 From time savings to increased safety, by highlighting the benefits your colleagues will adapt because they want to, not because they’re being asked to.

 4. Check in

 Your implementation won’t happen overnight; even the smallest changes take time to become ingrained.
-Take regular temperature checks, ask for feedback to identify any issues and talk to your Travel Manager as the changes are being rolled out to gauge how you’re tracking against your objectives.
-They can analyze any policy leaks using reporting and metrics and create new tactics to combat non-compliance.
+Take regular temperature checks, ask for feedback to identify any issues and talk to your Account Manager as the changes are being rolled out to gauge how you’re tracking against your objectives.
+They can analyse any policy leaks using reporting and metrics and create new tactics to combat non-compliance.

 The bottom line

 While resistance to change is natural, for a successful organisation transformation it’s essential to get your people onboard.
 After all, companies can’t change if their people don’t.
 At Corporate Traveller we’ve helped thousands of businesses implement changes in their travel programme quickly, easily and successfully.
 Our change management support takes the work off your hands, and is designed to save you time faster, save you money faster and deliver a better travel experience for your workforce faster.

 New business travel policies are particularly vulnerable to internal resistance, as they directly impact employees’ individual experiences.
 While the rationale for implementing changes may be entirely sound, it’s often irrelevant to the traveller who has to accept a loss of loyalty status or a reduction in the comfort they regularly enjoy when travelling.
 Download our three-step plan to help you minimise resistance to your new policy.